Snater/CLNDR2/README.md

 // month or year according to `pagination.scope`.
 items: ClndrItem[] | ClndrItem[][]

+// An array of Date objects representing the weeks of the current page,
+// particularly useful if `week` `pagination` is configured and its `size` is
+// greater than 1.
+In that case, use this property to loop over the weeks and
+// render the days per week, i.e.
+// ```
+// weeks.forEach((week, monthIndex) => {
+//   ... items[weekIndex].forEach(day => ...) ...
+// )}
+// ```
+weeks: Date[]

 // A Date object representing the current month.
 This is an convenience
 // parameter euqal to interval.start.
 month: Date

 // An array of Date objects representing the months of the current page,
-// particularly useful if `pagination.scope` is set to `month` and
+// particularly useful if `month` `pagination` is configured and its `size` is
-// `pagination.size` is greater than 1.
-In that case, use this property
+// greater than 1.
+In that case, use this property to loop over the months and
-// to loop over the months and render the days per month, i.e.
+// render the days per months, i.e.
 // ```
 // months.forEach((month, monthIndex) => {
 //   ... items[monthIndex].forEach(day => ...) ...